 Once the skills are defined, the proficiency level box is ticked within each team.
 Through manager assessment or self-assessment, the employees are rated to find out their proficiency level for each skill.
 Upskilling through an LXP helps employees understand what their current proficiency level is and what skills they need to develop to move to the next level.

 Read how Deloitte leverage Disprz learning experience platform to provide skill-driven learning for its employees and achieved 95% success rate in course completion.

 To make the on-the-job learning successful, it is crucial to add a pinch of personalization.
 Employees will be motivated to self-enroll in a course when they find it relevant.
 LXP can help in offering personalized learning experiences to employees.

-“AI-based personalization” is one of the most powerful features of an LXP that has captured the attention of various industry leaders across the globe.
+“AI-based personalization” is one of the most powerful features of an intelligent LXP, such as Disprz LXP that has captured the attention of various industry leaders across the globe.

-Personalized learning helps support each employee’s learning goals, making it effective, efficient and engaging.
-Based on the employee’s interest and skill scores, AI recommends relevant content to the learners and helps personalise the workplace learning experience.
+Personalized learning feature in this platform helps support each employee’s learning goals, making it effective, efficient and engaging.
+Based on the employee’s interest and skill scores, AI recommends relevant content to the learners and helps personalize the workplace learning experience.

 Is your on-the-job learning program successful?
-Well, you can measure the effectiveness of the learning programs through LXP’s analytics feature.
-It provides insights into what’s working and what needs to be changed to get desired results.
-An LXP provides a unified view of all the important metrics that matter for on-the-job learning through a visually appealing analytics dashboard.
+Well, companies can now measure the effectiveness of the learning programs through LXP’s analytics feature.
+Advanced and intelligent tools like Disprz LXP provides insights into what’s working and what needs to be changed to get desired results.
+It also provides a unified view of all the important metrics that matter for on-the-job learning through a visually appealing analytics dashboard.